Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Numerical Analysis

-Now, we compare the proposed method and other baselines in terms of the SE performance.
-Considering a small cell scenario, we set $P_{\sf D}=24\,\mathrm{dBm}$, $P_{\sf U}=23\,\mathrm{dBm}$, and $\kappa_{\sf a}=-60\,\mathrm{dB}$ which is typically considered to be a maximum analog SIC capability \cite{kim2023learning}.
-For the considered values, the condition in Proposition~\ref{prop:UL_NF} for the required number of ADC bits is $b_{\sf ADC}> 5.87$.
-Accordingly, we set $b_{{\sf ADC},n}=b_{{\sf DAC},m}=7$ bits $\forall n, m$ to have 1-bit margin, unless mentioned otherwise.
-The simulations are based on the considered AQNM model.
+Now, we compare the proposed method and other baselines in terms of the sum SE.

-Fig.~\ref{fig:SEvsbits} illustrates that the total FD sum SE versus the resolution bits $b_{\sf ADC}$ and $b_{\sf DAC}$.
-We observe that the proposed method outperforms the benchmark FD methods.
-In the case of $\kappa_{\sf a}=-60\,\mathrm{dB}$, the proposed algorithm begins to provide the noticeable improvement than the HD cases when employing $b_{\sf ADC}=b_{\sf DAC} \geq 6$ bits.
-As shown in Fig.~\ref{fig:SEvsbits_DLnUL}, the primary reason is that the UL sum SE is highly degraded compared to the HD case under $6$ bits due to the impact of the residual analog SI to the quantization noise -- different from the well-known results in the HD system that using 4-bit ADC is sufficient \cite{choi:twc:2022,studer2016quantized,verenzuela2016hardware,jacobsson2017throughput}.
-This result is analogous to the discussion in Remark~\ref{rm:3}.
-It is also noticeable that even more bits $b_{\sf ADC}=b_{\sf DAC} \geq 8$ are needed when $\kappa_{\sf a} = -40$ dB.
-Accordingly, it is necessary to improve the analog SIC capability as much as possible under coarse quantization.
-In addition, we note that the benchmark FD algorithms require more bits, i.e., $b_{\sf ADC} \geq 8$ with $\kappa_{\sf a} = -60$ dB, than the proposed method because of insufficient control over SI and IUI.
-Therefore, this reveals that careful optimization of the beamforming can reduce the required number of ADC bits, thereby offering more opportunities for enhancing the EE.
+Fig.~\ref{fig:SEvsbits} shows the total sum SE versus ADC and DAC quantization bits.
+It is observed that the proposed method consistently outperforms the FD benchmarks.
+For $\kappa_{\sf a} \! = \! -60\,\mathrm{dB}$, the proposed method shows noticeable gains over the HD cases when $b_{\sf ADC} \! = \! b_{\sf DAC} \! \geq \!
+6$ bits.
+As noted in Fig.~\ref{fig:SEvsbits_DLnUL}, this is mainly because the UL sum SE is highly degraded under $6$ bits due to the residual analog SI significantly contributing to the quantization noise.
+This behavior differs from the conventional HD systems, where 4-bit ADCs are typically sufficient \cite{choi:twc:2022, studer2016quantized, verenzuela2016hardware, jacobsson2017throughput}.
+These results highlight that enhancing the analog SIC capability is essential for improving sum SE as much as possible under coarse quantization.
+We note that the FD baselines require more bits to outperform the HD systems, i.e., $b_{\sf ADC} \! = \! b_{\sf DAC} \! \geq \!
+8$ bits with $\kappa_{\sf a} \! = \! -60\, \mathrm{dB}$, than the proposed method because of insufficient control over the residual analog SI, quantization error, and IUI.
+This reveals that careful optimization of the beamforming can reduce the required number of ADC bits, thereby offering more opportunities for enhancing SE and EE.